robertorcosta/azure-docs.pt-br/articles/databox/data-box-deploy-copy-data.md

     - Blob de páginas do Azure – `\\10.126.76.138\utSAC1_202006051000_PageBlob`
     - Arquivos do Azure – `\\10.126.76.138\utSAC1_202006051000_AzFile`

 4. Quando solicitado, digite a senha do compartilhamento.
+Se a senha tiver caracteres especiais, adicione aspas duplas antes e depois dela.
 A amostra a seguir mostra a conexão a um compartilhamento por meio do comando anterior.

     ```
     C:\Users\Databoxuser>net use \\10.126.76.138\utSAC1_202006051000_BlockBlob /u:testuser1
-    Enter the password for 'testuser1' to connect to '10.126.76.138':
+    Enter the password for 'testuser1' to connect to '10.126.76.138': "ab1c2def$3g45%6h7i&j8kl9012345"
     The command completed successfully.
     ```